Working as a Physicist [NOC 2111]

 The profession of physicist is not regulated in British Columbia and employment qualification requirements are set by individual employers.

 However, professional members of the Canadian Association of Physicists (CAP) can apply for Professional Physicist certification.

-Designation as a Professional Physicist allows one to use the letters “P.Phys.” to show that they possess the qualities and experience required to make judgement calls with respect to scientific matters in their particular field.
+Designation as a Professional Physicist allows you to use the letters “P.Phys.” to show that you possess the qualities and experience required to make judgement calls with respect to scientific matters in your particular field.
 Applicants must:

 - be of good character and at least 18 years of age